gyan1201/ineuronindustry/README.md

-## This is the Git tutorials By Gyanendra
+## This is the amazing Git tutorials By Gyanendra
 ## WE will learn git sgethhryhty
+## these changes are by developer 2